 At the end of the day, transfer any remaining important items to the proper category on the next day’s to-do list.
 When you finish the day and see most or all of the “Must Do” items finished and crossed off your list, it’s a great sense of relief and motivation to keep your time management system working for you.

 3. Read your To-Do list first thing in the morning.
 Don’t touch the newspaper, open an email or answer the phone until you see the road map for your day.

 4. Review your To-Do list at mid-day and end of the day to see what was accomplished and what remains to be completed.

 5. At the end of the day, transfer the items remaining to tomorrow’s or Monday’s list.
 If possible, remove any items that are not significant.

-6. Delegate as much as possible to an assistant, colleague or associate.
+6. Delegate as much as possible to an assistant, colleague, or associate.
 If you work independently, consider hiring a Virtual Assistant for a few hours per week.
 The price is right and there’s no obligation as with hiring an employee.
-This is particularly effective if you travel or spend much time outside the office.
+This is particularly effective if you travel or spend a lot of time outside the office.

 7. Attend only the meetings that are absolutely necessary to do your job.
 Avoid any meetings that you can.
 Unless a meeting is run well with an agenda, there is usually wasted time chatting.